Myth Busters: Taking Arthritis Meds

 12. Should I tell all?

 Fact: Even though they don’t require a prescription, supplements affect your body and how your prescribed medicines work.
 For example, if you take methotrexate, your doctor will probably prescribe folic acid supplements for you.
-If you’re already taking a multivitamin that includes B vitamins, she needs to know that.
+If you’re already taking a multivitamin that includes B vitamins, she needs to know so you don't take too much.

 13. Can I have it all?